jfarid27/bitfinex-websockets-example/README.md

 about the websocket connection.
 The BookVisualization is a component that uses d3 to visualize the book information in a graph.
 The only numbers shown are the aggregate totals and the price level.

-With the time constraints, important features were focused on, but with more time I would have liked to improve the UI, as well as adding more development features.
-On my current project, our DevEnvironment includes the webpack-server, which would have been a nice addition, but would have been an over-optimization for this one-off widget.
+Important features were focused on, but I would like to improve the UI, as well as adding more development features.
+A ```webpack-dev-server``` would probably be the best addition for fast turnaround with building the program, but for now, ```webpack --watch``` is used to develop.